* Italian parliament meets for first time since election

 After fellow bailout recipient Ireland's successful 10-year

-bond issue this week, investors are increasingly betting that
+bond issue earlier this week, investors are increasingly betting

-"We like playing the convergence via two to three-year
+"We like playing the convergence via 2-3 year switches out

-switches out of Italy and Spain into Portugal," Commerzbank
+of Italy and Spain into Portugal," Commerzbank strategists said

-Bund futures were a tick higher on the day at
+Bund futures were 3 ticks higher on the day at

 steady at 1.47 percent.

-Traders said that U.S. manufacturing data later in the day
+Traders said U.S. manufacturing data later in the day could

-could be key for the near-term trend for Bunds after a tight
+be key for the near-term trend for Bunds after a tight trading

 "The market is positioned for a strong (number), but there